SorcererChiragsingh/Java-Project-s/README.md

 - I want to express my gratitude to the online resources that greatly assisted me in completing this project.

-- Firstly, I am thankful to [Geeks for Geeks](https://www.geeksforgeeks.org/web-development-projects/?ref=lbp) for providing extensive tutorials and examples on web development topics, which helped deepen my understanding of various concepts and techniques.
+- Firstly, I am thankful to [Geeks for Geeks](https://www.geeksforgeeks.org/java-projects/) for providing extensive tutorials and examples on web development topics, which helped deepen my understanding of various concepts and techniques.

-- Additionally, I would like to acknowledge [Teamwork.com](https://www.teamwork.com/blog/web-development-projects/) for its insights and resources on effective project management, which were invaluable in organizing and executing the different stages of this project.
+- Additionally, I would like to acknowledge [Columbia Engineering Boot Camps](https://bootcamp.cvn.columbia.edu/blog/java-projects-for-beginners-to-gain-skills/) & [Simplilearn](https://www.simplilearn.com/tutorials/java-tutorial/java-projects-for-beginner) for there insights and resources on effective project management, which were invaluable in organizing and executing the different stages of this project.

 - Their contributions have been instrumental in the successful development of these projects.